 CATERING: Morning tea provided.

-Optional lunch at $25 per person
+Optional lunch at $25 per person per day.

-(please indicate on the form below if you would to include like this)
+(please indicate on the form below if you would like to include this)

 All prices are GST inclusive.